jakubboucek/docker-lamp-devstack/README.md

 Put custom `APACHE_DOCUMENT_ROOT` environment variable with path to Document Root as the value.

-You can put it directly with `document run`:
+You can put it directly with `docker run`:

 ```shell
 docker run -it --rm -e APACHE_DOCUMENT_ROOT=/my-web jakubboucek/lamp-devstack-php